StacksGather

 • GPT-powered debugging

-• Clean VSCode-like interface
+• Clean like VSCode interface

 • Expensive premium plans